An emergency message quickly follows a shortcut path

 Dr. Bruce Lipton, a well-known cell biologist, stated stress is the cause of at least 95% of all illness and disease.

 Dr. Lipton is NOT the only expert to state that stress plays a massive role in our health.
-All the following along with others not listed have made conclusive statements and agree stress is causing 90 to 95% of all illness.
+All the following along with others not listed have made conclusive statements and agree stress is causing 90 to 95% of all illnesses.
 These statements are solid scientific evidence of what stress is doing to our health.

 - U.S. Federal Government